Scientific Forecaster Discussion

 National Weather Service Gray ME

-front will approach from the west tonight and will cross the region early Monday.
-High pressure will build in from the west
+front will approach from the west Friday night and will cross the

+area on Saturday.
+Weak low pressure will move in from the west

 Near term /through tonight/...